Wayrion/jetbrains-llm-eval/README.md

 - For stricter isolation in production, consider a containerized runner (Docker/Firecracker) or OS-level sandboxes

 Pass@1 metric
-- We generate a single candidate per task; pass@1 is the fraction of tasks whose tests pass on the first attempt
+- We generate a single candidate per task; pass@1 is the fraction of tasks whose tests pass on the first attempt.
-- Configure deterministic generation by keeping `temperature=0.0`
+- The agent may perform a small number of internal propose/reflect cycles to fix code, but only the first candidate trajectory per task counts toward pass@1.
+- Keep `temperature=0.0` (default) for deterministic generation.

 Reproducing results
 Run the provided command above.
 Your score will depend on the model and the subset size.
 For a quick smoke test, try `--max 5`.